Kalinovik

-Kalinovik (Калиновик) is a town and municipality located in Republika Srpska, an entity of Bosnia and Herzegovina.
+Kalinovik (Калиновик) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
 As of 2013, the town has a population of 1,093 inhabitants, while the municipality has 2,029 inhabitants.

 The municipality adjoins the municipality of Konjic, with which the boundary also forms part of the Inter-Entity Boundary Line (IEBL) between the two constituent entities of Bosnia and Herzegovina.

 Geography

 Kalinovik is located about 70 kilometres south of Sarajevo, in the middle of one of the Karstic landscapes characteristic of the region.
 The calcareous plateaus, eaten into by water, are strewn with valleys or fields, types of sinkhole-like lunar craters.

 The municipality adjoins the municipality of Konjic.
 The towns of Konjic and Kalinovik are connected by an asphalt road.
 Communications were disrupted when the bridge over the Ljuta river at Dindo was destroyed in autumn 1995, in the last months of the war, but were restored after a replacement bridge was constructed in 2002.

 The boundary between the municipalities of Konjic and Kalinovik also forms part of the Inter-Entity Boundary Line (IEBL) between the two constituent entities of Bosnia and Herzegovina.